sachaker/sachaker.github.io/thoughts.md

 permalink: /thoughts/
 ---

+## *April 8th, 2020*
+---
-# (4/8/20) Brown Gold: How our poop is the most untapped gold mine of the 21st Century
+# Brown Gold: How our poop is the most untapped gold mine of the 21st Century

 Wastewater is a data source that will be replenished each minute of every hour of every day until the end of civilization.
 The microbiome is *severely* underappreciated in medicine and health (thankfully there are a few companies who recognize this systemic short-sightedness.
 Check out: [Pendulum Therapeutics](https://pendulum.co/) or [Gingko Bioworks](https://www.ginkgobioworks.com/)).
 I've always wondered about this...
 The evidence supporting the significance of the microbiome is insurmmountable ([Alzheimer's](https://www.nature.com/articles/s41422-019-0227-7), [longevity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6051225/), [obesity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5082693/), [autism](https://www.nature.com/articles/d41586-020-00198-y).
 The list goes on...), so how the hell could this be almost universally overlooked?